ekeoid/GifTastic/README.md

 |`api_key`|GIPHY API Key |
 |`q`| Search query term or phrase.
 GIPHY search will automatically look for exact matches to queries + AND match + OR match.
 Explicit AND + OR boolean clauses in search queries are not supported.|
 |`limit`|The maximum number of records to return. (default: "25")

+This function:
+- Checks `limit`.
+    - If `1` uses ID endpoint and the AJAX response will also be stored in variable `data` but as a single element array
+    - If `> 1` uses SEARCH endpoint and the AJAX response will store the return data in variable `data`
+    - NOTE: The variable data is the response data, but falls in the sub-data for `response.data`
+- If Promise, loops through `data.length`.
+Based on this program, it could either be `1` (id) or `10` (search).
+    - Calls function `printGIF(data)` to put HTML of the data on the page.

 ```js